SuperM: 2021–present: Hiatus, military enlistments and company departures

+In 2023, Baekhyun ended his contract with SM Entertainment because of overdue payments and unreasonable deals.
+It was later announced that he will remain under contract with SM for group activities, while fulfilling solo activities independently.
+Similarly, Taemin's contract with SM ended in March 2024.
+It was stated that he would still fulfill group activities as a member of Shinee, though his future with SuperM is unclear.
+Taeyong was the final Korean member to begin his service, enlisting in the Navy as an active duty soldier on April 15, 2024.

 Endorsements

 SuperM were announced as global ambassadors for Korean Air in November 2019.
 On November 4, the group was featured alongside SM labelmate BoA in Korean Air's safety video, which was added to all Korean Air flights on the same day.
 The song featured in the video, "Let's Go Everywhere", was released on November 18, and proceeds of the song were donated to Global Poverty Project's Global Citizen campaign.

-Following their safety video feature, the group was also advertised through livery sported by one of Korean Air’s Boeing 777-300ER, registered as HL8010.
+Following their safety video feature, the group was also advertised through livery sported by one of Korean Air's Boeing 777-300ER, registered as HL8010.
 The livery is a picture of the group's seven members with the group's name logo below it and is situated at the aft part of the aircraft.

-In January 2021, insurance company Prudential announced a collaborative campaign with SuperM called “We DO Well Together."
+In January 2021, insurance company Prudential announced a collaborative campaign with SuperM called "We Do Well Together".
 The campaign encourages people to maintain good health and to spread positivity.
 As part of the campaign, the group released a promotional single, "We Do", which was released alongside its music video on April 9.
 Prudential hosted a virtual fan meeting and concert, with Taeyong, Ten, Lucas, and Mark attending due to Baekhyun and Taemin serving in the military and Kai being under self-quarantine after fellow Exo member Xiumin tested positive for COVID-19; Baekhyun, Taemin, and Kai appeared through pre-recorded video.